flipt-io/flipt/DEVELOPMENT.md

 ## Go

 Flipt is built with Go 1.16+.
-To reliably build Flipt, make sure you clone it to a location outside of your `$GOPATH`.

 ## Configuration